M-jerez/i18nMessages/README.md

 //Scan php files and generates the translation files.
 $messages->compile();

-//Generates the translation files starting from the 'rootDir'.
+//Generates the Translation-Files scaning all .php files and subfolders, starting from the 'rootDir'.
 $messages->compile('rootDir');
 ```
 ### Generated Files & Directories.